huashen218/Voxceleb-Fairness/README.md

 # Voxceleb-Fairness

-This is the Github repository to support the paper <a href="">"Improving Fairness in Speaker Verification Models Via Embedding Adaptation and Score Fusion"</a>.
+This is the Github repository to support the paper <a href="">"Improving fairness in speaker verification via Group-adapted Fusion Network"</a>.

 The repo includes the Voxceleb-Fairness datasets and key experimental results.